Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: Introduction

-The X-ray pulsar went through an outburst during February 2011 and \citet{Fe13} studied different timing and spectral properties using \rxte{} and \swiftxrt{} simultaneous observations.
-From the reanalysis of the \inte{} data during the 2010 outburst, \citet{Fe13} reported that the 30 keV absorption feature did not improve the fit statistics significantly; alternatively, they proposed a general Comptonization model {\tt BMC \citep{Ti97}} along with an exponential high energy cutoff model to fit the spectra.
-Using the \rxte{} observations, the correlation of the blackbody emission regions with luminosity was investigated by \citet{Fe13}, which indicated that the accreting matter penetrates through the magnetic field lines at the boundary of the compact object magnetosphere or the structure of the magnetic field of the neutron star is much complicated. \citet{Pa12} studied the source using \xmm{} observation during March 2011.
-The spin period of $\sim$204.96 s was reported from the timing analysis of the \xmm{} data and the average spin-down rate was $6 \times 10^{-9}$ s s$^{-1}$ over 13 years.
-From the \xmm{} observation, the source spectra were described using a power law and a blackbody model, indicating a polar-cap origin of these components.
+The X-ray pulsar went through an outburst during February 2011, and \citet{Fe13} studied different timing and spectral properties using \rxte{} and \swiftxrt{} simultaneous observations.
+From the reanalysis of the \inte{} data during the 2010 outburst, \citet{Fe13} reported that the 30 keV absorption feature did not improve the fit statistics significantly; alternatively, they proposed a general Comptonization model {\tt BMC} \citep{Ti97} along with an exponential high energy cutoff model to fit the spectra.

 After being in quiescence for over 10 years, \src{} went through a giant outburst in December 2022, which was followed up in a multi-wavelength campaign \citep{Nak22, Ma23, Sa23, Pa23, Col23} and continued for nearly four months.
 We report the giant outburst from \src{} during 2022--2023.
 During the outburst, the X-ray pulsar was followed up by different X-ray missions \nicer{}, \nustar{}, \swiftxrt{}, \chandra{}, and \astrosat{}.
-The X-ray pulsar was also observed in radio wavelength during the decay phase of the giant outburst \citep{Kum23}.
-In this paper, we have studied the evolution of different spectral and timing parameters of \src using \nicer{} observations.
+During the decay phase of the outburst, an observation was conducted with the Very Large Array ({\it VLA}), but the source was not detected with a (3$\sigma$) upper limit of 57 $\mu$Jy (1.46 GHz), 6 $\mu$Jy (5.94 GHz) and 4 $\mu$Jy (8.94 GHz) \citep{Kum23}.
+In this paper, we have studied the evolution of different spectral and timing parameters of \src{} using \nicer{} observations.
 The paper is organized as follows: The data reduction and analysis methods are described in Section \ref{obs}.
 Section \ref{res} summarises the results of spectral and timing analysis.
 In Section \ref{dis}, we discuss the results obtained.
 The findings of the study are summarised in Section \ref{con}.